mjordan/islandora_workbench/README.md

    * The [ruamel.yaml](https://yaml.readthedocs.io/en/latest/index.html) library
    * The [Requests](https://2.python-requests.org/en/master/) library
 * An [Islandora 8](https://islandora.ca/) repository with the [JSON:API](https://www.drupal.org/project/jsonapi) module installed and enabled (included starting with Drupal 8.7).
-   * Drupal's REST API must have "basic" authentication enabled (it appears to be on by default for JSON:API)
+   * Drupal's REST API must have "basic" authentication enabled (it is on by default for JSON:API)

 ## Usage